kidbrax/racerx/README.md

 To install, first make sure you have Ansible installed, then run the following Ansible command from the root of this repo, replacing the key/secret with your own AWS credentials.

+Also make sure your hosts.yamnl is configfured correctly
 ``` shell
 ansible-playbook ansible/playbook.yaml \
   --inventory-file ansible/hosts.yaml \